 Changes to Facebook custom link previews

 But we found a way around this.
-We built an intermediate page (called “renderer”) that integrated these personalised elements (title, description, image, and, where required, dynamic variables) configured in the Qualifio Manager.
+We built an intermediate page (called “renderer”) that displayed these custom elements (title, description, image, and, where required, dynamic variables) configured in the Qualifio Manager.
 Facebook was thus crawling this page and using its metadata to create the link preview.
 From the user experience point of view, this didn’t change much, as the participants were automatically redirected to the Qualifio campaign.
 Thanks to this trick, we were able to keep offering the same features in terms of personalised sharing.

 However, this workaround meant that the link preview was based on a link different from the page on which visitors arrived, and Facebook eventually got upset about it.
 Why?
 In short: cloaking.

-We’re still committed to continue to offer you the ability to customise the way your campaigns appear when you or someone else shares it on Facebook.
+We’re still committed to continuing to offer you the ability to customise the way your campaigns appear when you or someone else shares it on Facebook.
 The alternative would mean being completely dependent on the parent page’s metadata configuration, which is not an effective solution.

 Now we’re only left with one solution: expand the use of the renderer page and make it fully transparent to the users (so, “unmask” it).
 Users will stop on this intermediate page that will serve as a “bridge” between Facebook and your campaign.